Pedr0calvo/Pedr0calvo/README.md

 ### Hi there 👋

+My name is Peter I'm twenty-two years old and I'm a full-stack developer.
+JavaScript, Node, React and Sequelize are some technologies that I use.

 <!--
 **Pedr0calvo/Pedr0calvo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.